steveshogren/blog-source/source/_posts/2015-12-14-daily-meditation-greatly-improved-my-technical-leadership.markdown

 ## Appendix: "I'm uncomfortable with the connotations of meditation"

 You may feel uncomfortable with meditation because of its current strong associations with Indian religions.
-On further research, I found that meditation is something that has been taught and practiced by most major religions.
-Buddhism, Catholicism, Christianity, Hinduism, Islam, Judaism, and Taoism all have rich meditation traditions.
-While some religions have stopped teaching meditation in the last hundred years, it does not mean it is inappropriate to practice it.
-If you are religious, chances are you will be reconnecting with traditions that were practiced by your religion for hundreds of generations.

-Additionally, meditation is not inherently religious.
+Meditation is not inherently religious.
 I consider meditation like an exercise routine for the mind.
 If you are religious, and exercise your body as a form of religious expression, it is a religious practice.
 If you are not, and exercise to improve your health and well-being, it is a secular practice.
 Simple as that.
 Meditation is a tool, and the tool wielder determines its use.
 Don't let a fear of the connotations of meditation stop you from experiencing improved leadership, creativity, and focus!